juancri/web/posts/watch-movies-with-your-friends-on-zoom.md

 ![diagram](/img/audio-full.jpg)

 This is the bash script to create the virtual devices and connections.
 Make sure to replace the first two variables with your own hardware devices.
-You can list your devices by running `pw-link -l`.
+You can list your devices by running `pw-link -io`.

 ```bash
 # Hardware devices